SSCHAcode/sschacode.github.io/download.md

 The SSCHA code comes as a python library, with computationally intense part speedup with C, Fortran and Julia.
 The easiest way to install is through Anaconda ([how to install anaconda](https://www.anaconda.com/download)).

-If anaconda is too big, you can alternatively install [micromamba](https://mamba.readthedocs.io/en/latest/installation/micromamba-installation.html), a much faster and lightweight alternative to ``conda``.
-Then, replace ``conda`` with ``micromamba`` in the following commands.
+Alternatively to the proprietary ``Anaconda``, you can use the faster and lightweight [micromamba](https://mamba.readthedocs.io/en/latest/installation/micromamba-installation.html).
+Replace ``conda`` with ``micromamba`` in the following commands.

 ```
 conda create -n sscha -c conda-forge python gfortran libblas lapack openmpi julia openmpi-mpicc pip numpy scipy spglib pkgconfig
 conda activate sscha
+pip install meson meson-python ninja
 pip install ase julia mpi4py
-pip install cellconstructor python-sscha tdscha
+pip install --no-build-isolation cellconstructor python-sscha tdscha
 ```

 This is the safest and best way to install the SSCHA.
 The first line creates a new pristine Python environment with all the required libraries to compile the source code.
 The second line activates the newly installed environment.
 Then, the third command installs the additional dependencies, and the last line compiles and installs the SSCHA code.